fayadabbasi/NBA_Four_Factors/README.md

 ## Thesis

+As a fan of NBA basketball, I have been fascinated by the impact analytics has had on the game over the past 10-15 years.
+Following the insight that 3pts > 2pts, teams started to significantly emphasize shooting 3pt shots, largely at the expense of the mid-range 2pt shot.
+There was a lot of research done into what key factors led to wins vs losses.
+The thesis I wanted to explore was do those factors look similar for home teams versus away teams and if not, which ones show variance.
+My bias was that road teams would not be as energetic as home teams and things like rebounding and turnovers could be an advantage for home teams.
+So I looked at the four factors and tested each to see if those two samples are statistically different.

+## Background

 Dean Oliver, considered one of the innovators and early practicioner of applying statistics to basketball, has posited a way of looking at what drives wins in an NBA game, known as the Four Factor.
 His research shows there are Four Factors that drive wins for a team, in order of importance:

-1 **Effective FG%**: eFG% is an adjusted FG% view.
-The formula is (FGM + 0.5 * 3PFG) / FGA.
-The more shots you make, the better your chances of winning.
+1 **Effective FG%**: effective field goal percent is an adjustment to the overall field goal statistic.
+The formula is (FGM + 0.5 * 3PFGM) / FGA.
+The more shots you make, the better your chances of winning and a 3 point made is 50% more valuable than 2 points.
 Dean has estimated that this factor weighting is about 40%.

-2 **Turnover %**: TOV% is the rate at which the ball is turned over.
+2 **Turnover %**: Turnover percent is the rate at which the ball is turned over.
+A turnover results in zero attempts to score so you are not giving yourself a chance to add points when you turn the ball over.
 It is calculated as TOV / (FGA + 0.44 * FTA + TOV).
 TOV % is estimated at a weighting of 25%.

-3 **Offensive Rebound %**: Offensive rebounds give you additional opportunities.
-As stated, they are accounted for as ORB / (ORB + DRB).
+3 **Offensive Rebound %**: Offensive rebounds give you additional opportunities and conversely limit the other team from future opportunities.
+ORB is calculated as ORB / (ORB + DRB).
 The weighting estimated is 20%.

 4 **FT Rate**: Finally, free throw rate is the amount of free throws a team had in a game.
+This is a metric that is not captured in field goals but is definitely a contributor to points scored.
 It is calculated as FT / FGA and its estimated weighting is 15%.

+In this study, I will not analyze how effective these four factors are to determine a win or loss.
+The literature suggests they have a very strong predictive capability and we can return to how strong in a future analysis.

 ***

-# What are we testing for?
+# What am I testing for?

-We are looking to perform a relatively simple analysis: *Do NBA teams have a home court advantage?* We will analyze data from the 2017-2018 season, including playoffs.
+I am looking to determine the following: *Do NBA teams have a home court advantage?* I will analyze data from the 2017-2018 season, including playoffs.
-Looking at home teams and away teams, we will have two samples of:
+Looking at home teams and away teams, I will have two samples of:

 > Regular Season: 82 games per team * 30 teams / 2 teams play at a time ==> 1230

 > Playoffs: will vary

-We will perform 4 t-tests, one for each of the four factors.
-Our **null hypothesis** for each test is there is no difference between home games and away games as it relates to the four factors.
+I will perform 4 t-tests, one for each of the four factors.
+My **null hypothesis** for each test is there is no difference between home games and away games as it relates to the four factors.
-Our **alternative hypothesis** is that there is a difference.
-We are using a two sided test with two degrees of freedom.
+My **alternative hypothesis** is that there is a difference.
+I am using a two sided t-test with two degrees of freedom.

 ***

-# Data used
+# Techniques used

-We first scraped data by team for the 2017-2018 season from www.basketball-reference.com.
-We used pickle to create a series of unique identifiers for each game box score URL.
+I first scraped data by team for the 2017-2018 season from www.basketball-reference.com.
+I used pickle to create a series of unique identifiers for each game box score URL.
+I then set up a script to run a .py file with three functions.

+1. The first function scraped the specified page and got team box score data.
+This includes all the box score data for each player and team summaries.
+Note that I had to create two lists, one for team statistics and a separate one for the player or team name, and then combine them.
+My output was a pandas dataframe.

+2. The second function scraped a different part of the page with a summary box score.
+This included the teams that played, the location the game was played and time, and the final score.
+The output was a pandas dataframe.

+3. My third function took the above two dataframes and combined it into the information used for my analysis.
+Specifically, I needed to take team name from the second dataframe and combine it with the summary statistics from the first dataframe.
+The output was a pandas dataframe.

+I took the output of third dataframe and fed that into a PostGresSQL database in a Docker container.
+I ran the script on my local machine with an approximate run time of 5 hours, as I found I needed to add a sleep time of 15 seconds between scrapes to avoid getting timed out.

+After the 2017-2018 data was entered, I had a total of 2,644 rows of data to analyze.
+I then pulled the data into two pandas dataframe, one for home games and another for away games.
+I plotted histograms of the calculated four factors for home and away games.

+# Findings

+I was surprised to see how my normal distributions appeared, well normal.
+The Free Throw Rate distributions exhibited a slight right skew but otherwise the distributions appeared textbook.
+I then performed a t-test for each factor.
+As stated in the thesis, my bias was that a larger variance between home and away teams existed for hustle factors, such as rebounding and turnovers.
+What the data showed was the opposite.
+Turnover percent and offensive rebounding percent had p-values of xxx and xxx, respectively.